 Leaders within clubs have to understand that people within, and often also outside, the club see and hear everything you do and say.
 The more you talk to newcomers, the more you are sending out messages that yours is a welcoming club.

 How you handle difficult situations is one of the biggest contributors to the creation of your club's culture.
 It's easier to build a culture when everything is going well.
 But strong cultures are partially built by what we do during hard times.
 When money is tight, how do we act?
 When we make a mistake, how do we own up and learn from it?

-To analyse the progress of your club in achieving your vision, living your values and operating under the culture you have identified, try and conduct some surveys with your key stakeholders to analyse their experience of your club.
+To analyse the progress of your club in achieving your vision, living your values and operating under the culture you have identified, conduct some surveys, meetings and events with your key stakeholders to analyse their experience of your club.

 Everyone in the club - not just those in key leadership positions - are responsible for a positive club culture and buying into a clubs vision, however it the development and on-going implementation is driven by key club leaders through effective management.

 To get access to the latest FAW Trust news, courses and coaching.